Help the community

 - If you want to give money, then the Homelessness Partnership have set up Change for Good with Dorset Community Foundation.
 Local charities can apply for funds here to help individuals make the journey away from the street.

-- If you see someone who is rough sleeping, you can contact our street outreach service by email at email@example.com, or by calling the national Streetlink team on 0300 500 0914.
+- If you see someone who is rough sleeping, contact our street outreach service by email at email@example.com, or by calling the national Streetlink team on 0300 500 0914.

 I know someone who needs help

-If you, or someone you know, needs support then connect to Together We Can.
+If you, or someone you know, needs support then contact Together We Can.

 Together We Can is an initiative led by us, working in close partnership with many other public, private and voluntary sector organisations.
 We're joined by community groups and residents who have offered to help and support the vulnerable people in our Bournemouth, Christchurch and Poole communities to get through the coronavirus crisis.